Fixation (population genetics)

-In population genetics, fixation is the change in a gene pool from a situation where there exists at least two variants of a particular gene (allele) in a given population to a situation where only one of the alleles remains.
+In population genetics, fixation is the change in a gene pool from a situation where there exist at least two variants of a particular gene (allele) in a given population to a situation where only one of the alleles remains.
 That is, the allele becomes fixed.

 In the absence of mutation or heterozygote advantage, any allele must eventually either be lost completely from the population, or fixed, i.e. permanently established at 100% frequency in the population.
 Whether a gene will ultimately be lost or fixed is dependent on selection coefficients and chance fluctuations in allelic proportions.
 Fixation can refer to a gene in general or particular nucleotide position in the DNA chain (locus).

 In the process of substitution, a previously non-existent allele arises by mutation and undergoes fixation by spreading through the population by random genetic drift or positive selection.
 Once the frequency of the allele is at 100%, i.e. being the only gene variant present in any member, it is said to be "fixed" in the population.

 Similarly, genetic differences between taxa are said to have been fixed in each species.